Society has evolved drastically over the past few decades, and we continue to level the playing field daily in terms of race and gender.

 Nooyi joined Pepsico, the multinational food, snack, and beverage corporation, in 1994.
 By 2001, she was named CFO.
 Finally, she became CEO and President of the company in 2006.

-Nooyi has been instrumental in a number of acquisitions and mergers, and since she began her role as CFO, the company’s net profit saw a boom from $2.7 billion to $6.5 billion.
-Her dedication and interest in global strategy have led to Pepsi surpassing even Coca-Cola in market value for the first time in over 100 years.
+Nooyi has been instrumental in a number of acquisitions and mergers.
+Since she began her role as CFO, the company’s net profit has boomed from $2.7 billion to $6.5 billion.
+Her dedication and interest in global strategy have led to Pepsi surpassing Coca-Cola in market value for the first time in over 100 years.

-Nooyi earns approximately $20 million per year and is consistently ranked among the world’s most powerful women.
+Nooyi earns approximately $20 million annually and consistently ranks among the world’s most powerful women.

 5. Oprah Winfrey

-We can’t really discuss female success stories without bringing up Oprah Winfrey: the media mogul who overcame poverty and paternal neglect to become one of the most influential women in the entertainment industry.
+We can’t discuss female success stories without mentioning Oprah Winfrey, the media mogul who overcame poverty and paternal neglect to become one of the most influential women in the entertainment industry.
 Winfrey overcame gender discrimination and racial bias to get where she is today.

 She has a net worth of nearly $3 billion.
-On top of her considerable success, Winfrey is a philanthropist, with most of her money going to The Oprah Winfrey Operating Foundation, The Oprah Winfrey Foundation, and The Angel Network.
+In addition to her considerable success, Winfrey is a philanthropist, with most of her money going to The Oprah Winfrey Operating Foundation, The Oprah Winfrey Foundation, and The Angel Network.

-With regards to career orientation and success, Winfrey has the following words of wisdom: “Your real work is to figure out where your power base is and to work on that alignment of your personality, your gifts you have to give, with the real reason why you are here.
+Winfrey has the following words of wisdom regarding career orientation and success: “Your real work is to figure out where your power base is and to work on that alignment of your personality, your gifts you have to give, with the real reason why you are here.
 Align your personality with your purpose, and no one can touch you.”

 Passion and Hard Work